Children, many ill, would be victims of Russia ban on U.S. adoption

 “Some had to be carried to the border.
 We had a girl with hepatitis whom we helped from the emergency room.”

-Both sides in the heated debate surrounding the bill agree Russia’s orphanage system is overwhelmed, riddled with corruption and most failing to place children in families.
+Both sides in the heated debate surrounding the bill agree Russia’s orphanage system is overwhelmed, riddled with corruption and mostly failing to place children in families.

 More than 650,000 children are considered orphans in Russia - though some were rejected by their parents or taken from dysfunctional homes.
 Of that total, 110,000 lived in state institutions in 2011, according to the Ministry of Science and Education.